 Design & Technology

 In Year 8 skills, knowledge and understanding learnt in Year 7 are extended further through the introduction of challenging briefs, higher level techniques and equipment, as well as decorative techniques and materials.
 The focus for year 8 in technology allows students to develop a greater understanding of construction within the respective areas.

 Students are on a rotation, so over the year they complete a Food, Textiles and Product Design project.
-By the end of Year 8, students use their awareness of their strengths and areas for development to select their three D&T options for Year 9.
+By the end of Year 8, students use their awareness of their strengths and areas for development to select from three D&T options for Year 9.

 In Food, students produce a range of products which follow the theme of healthy alternatives to fast foods.
 Students develop their understanding of heating methods, the properties of ingredients and environmental issues around sourcing foods across the world.
 Students take home each practical, plus they have photographs of their finished products in their folders.

 In Textiles, students explore a range of construction techniques and design approaches before producing a case for a smart device.
 They develop their machine skills further and learn new decorative techniques aided by their increased knowledge of the origins, properties and uses of fibres and fabrics.
 Students take their finished product home, and a photograph is used as evidence in their folder.

 In Product Design, students develop their skill and understanding of CAD/CAM design programmes and equipment to a design theme.
 They further develop their workshop good practice and higher level finishing techniques to construct a pencil box.
 Students take home their finished quality product, leaving a photograph as evidence in their folder.